mkeneqa/vagrant-hg2git/ReadMe.md

 #### Dos/Nix Line Endings Error

-When editing in Windows and executing the file you may run into this error:
+When editing the convert file in Windows and then executing the file in Linux you may run into this error, Where the built in commands like `cd` and `git` aren't recognized:

 ```
 : not foundrt/convert.sh: 2: Hg2GitConvert/convert.sh: